-The TASKA Hand is suitable for both above- and below-the-elbow solutions.
+The TASKA Hand is suitable for above-the-elbow solutions.
 Ultimately, the hand receives its commands and carries out the required actions whether it is part of a hand-only system or a system involving wrist, elbow, and/or shoulder components.

 According to our information, the TASKA Hand sells for around $35,000, which puts it in the same price range as the bebionic Hand, but less than either the i-Limb or the Michelangelo Hand.
 For a complete list of prices, see our Bionic Hand Price List.

 TASKA offers a two-year limited warranty against manufacturing or parts defects for TASKA components.

 Users can purchase a Limited Extended Warranty in one-year increments for up to three additional years, providing up to five years of coverage in total.

 While under warranty, the hand must be serviced once per year.
 This is typically arranged through your prosthetist.
 Loaner units are provided during all service repairs.

 Are you currently using the TASKA Hand or have you used it in the past?